 • Sleep- Sleep is always a factor in Fibromyalgia symptoms.
 This means that adequate quality sleep is even more important during a flare-up.
 Getting eight or more hours of sleep is important.
 Keep to a regular sleep schedule.
 Don’t nap too much during the day such that it disrupts your sleep at night, but you can have a short nap during the day.

 • Relaxation- Doing biofeedback, deep breathing, meditation and self-hypnosis can help take your mind off the pain.
 As well as distraction methods you may already use, like soothing music or a good book.

 • Pacing- We can keep doing activities, at a slower pace, which has been found to be better than not doing activities at all.
 However, we need to know our limits.
 Slow and steady.
 We can incorporate some gentle exercise such as gentle stretching, walking, and some light yoga.
 However, if you have an exercise routine consider decreasing intensity.

 • Pain management- Use your medications following the schedule you use to manage the pain.
 If they are not sufficient ask your doctor about them.
 Use any alternative treatments you might find effective.
 Acupuncture, chiropractic care, massage therapy, biofeedback and other therapies may be beneficial for your pain management

 • Support- It can be difficult to deal with so sometimes talking about it can help.
-So utilize your support group you have.
-Either an online support group, real life one, or the people in your support system like family and friend
+So utilize the support group you have.
+Either an online support group, real-life one, or the people in your support system like family and friend

 • Baths- some people find it relaxing to take baths in Epsom salts.